AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 The new implementation has been designed to draw a line between the authentication and the authorization elements.
 As of AEM 6.3, it is possible to restrict read access without explicitly adding an authentication requirement.
 For example, if a given instance requires authentication altogether or a given tree already resides in a subtree that requires authentication already.

-Equally, a given tree can be marked with an authentication requirement without changing the efective permission setup.
+Equally, a given tree can be marked with an authentication requirement without changing the effective permission setup.
 The combinations and results are listed in the [Combining CUG Policies and the Authentication Requirement](/help/sites-administering/closed-user-groups.md#combining-cug-policies-and-the-authentication-requirement) section.

 ## Overview {#overview}